guardian/consent-management-platform/README.md

 returns: `boolean`

-A method to get the consent for each particular vendor
+A method to get the consent for each particular custom vendor from Sourcepoint

--   to be used inside `onConsentChange` callback
+params:

+#### `vendor`: string representing the key of the Vendor Id
+    Check VendorIds (inside `src/types/index.ts`) to see if the vendor you are trying to use is already configured.
+    If not please raise an issue at https://git.io/JUzVL

+#### `consent`: the consent object been returned from `onConsentChange` callback

 ### Example

 ```
-    getConsentFor('google-analytics', consent) //consent is been returned from onConsentChange
+    import { getConsentFor, onConsentChange } from '@guardian/consent-management-platform`

+    onConsentChange(consent => {
+        const ga = getConsentFor('google-analytics', consent); // true
+        const comscore = getConsentFor('comscore', consent); // false

+        // throws error
+        const eowifnwoeifjoweinf = getConsentFor('eowifnwoeifjoweinf', consent);

+        // you can still use the consent state for a more complicated logic
+        const complexConsentCondition = myComplexConsentTask(consent);
+    })
 ```

 Make sure the vendor you are trying to is included inside VendorIds